 The recommendations on organizing social service provision in wartime, developed by the Ministry of Social Policy, recognize that during war, institutions providing at-home care services and social workers may not be able to provide these services in the usual way.
 So the Ministry recommends that local self-government bodies and service providers organize communal living for the recipients of these services with their consent in order to concentrate the efforts of social workers.
 Organizing this format of service provision, particularly organizing a housing unit with proper living conditions (according to the recommendations, "this housing unit can also be the house or apartment of a community member or one of the service recipients where 4-5 people can be accommodated") is fully the responsibility of the institutions that provide the services.
-Most likely, the extent to which the providers really manage to organize communal living and some people are left without care depends on the capacities of the particular community.
+Most likely, the extent to which the providers really manage to complete this task and the actions they have to take if they do not manage to organize communal living and some people are left without care depends on the capacities of the particular community.